-The Claims Administrator does not determine whether a service submitted for payment or benefit under this Plan is a dental procedure that is dentally necessary to treat a specific condition or restore dentition for an individual.
+The Claims Administrator performs dental necessity reviews to determine whether a service submitted for payment or benefit under this Plan is a dental procedure that is dentally necessary to treat a specific condition or restore dentition for an individual.
+It is Delta Dental of Minnesota's policy that a licensed dentist reviews claims where a dental necessity determination is made, and denies the oral health service where dental necessity has not been demonstrated.
+Denials based solely on coverage specifications, limitations, and exclusions under the enrollee's contract are not considered utilization review and not evaluated for dental necessity.
 The Claims Administrator evaluates dental procedures submitted to determine if the procedure is a covered benefit under your dental Plan.